chidoziemanagwu/aisoc-season-2/Machine Learning/readme.md

-# Machine Learning Pathway of AI Summer of Code 2.0
+# Machine Learning Pathway of AISOC 2.0